Concordium/concordium-dapp-examples/sponsoredTransactionsAuction/README.md

 <img src="./backend/pic/pic2.png"  width="200" />
 <img src="./backend/pic/pic3.png"  width="200" />

-See the [docker file](./Dockerfile) to explore the environment variables that can set.

 Note: Use the same smart contract indices for the frontend and backend.
-In other words, use the smart contract indices from the `./frontend/package.json` file in the dockerfile.
+In other words, use the smart contract indices from the `./frontend/package.json` file when running the image.